Mad Libs (game show): Round 4 (Mixed Up Mad Libs)

-Bonus Round ("Maximum Mad Lib")
+Bonus Round (Maximum Mad Lib)

-In this bonus round, the team decided who would give and who would receive.
+In the Maximum Mad Lib, the team decided who would give and who would receive.
 The giving player during the last commercial break placed five words (given to that player via envelope) anywhere in the five clue areas.
 After the break, the giver was given 90 seconds to get his/her partner to say those words.
 Sidoni gave the category to each word.

-The clue areas varied each episode, and the actions involved the giving player performing an unusual event, such as stuffing marshmallows in his/her mouth and saying the word, licking frosting and spelling the word with their tongue, or acting out the word without speaking.
+The clue areas varied each episode, and the actions involved the giving player performing an unusual event, such as saying the word with a mouth stuffed full of marshmallows, licking frosting and spelling the word with their tongue, miming the word or singing out a description.

 Each time the receiver said a word, the team won that word.
 They could pass on a word and return to it if time permitted.
-When time ran out, the words were inserted into the Mad Lib.
-After it was read, the identified words were checked one at a time.
+If an illegal clue was given, the word was removed from play.
+When time ran out, the words were inserted into the Mad Lib and were individually checked after it was read.
 One of the five words was dubbed the grand prize word and if the team solved that word, or if they solved all five words before time expired, they won the grand prize.
-If not, they received a consolation prize.
+Otherwise, they received a consolation prize.